Ireland's Sinn Fein says would oppose AIB sale if wins election

-The government earlier this month said it had appointed Goldman Sachs to advise on the sale of AIB as it looks to recover all 21 billion euros (16.04 billion pounds) spent on rescuing the country's second-largest bank by assets.
+The government earlier this month said it had appointed Goldman Sachs to advise on the sale of AIB as it looks to recover all 21 billion euros ($24.9 billion) spent on rescuing the country's second-largest bank by assets.

 Left-leaning Sinn Fein has been one of the two most popular parties in the country in most opinion polls over the past six months, with several polls indicating it would win most seats at the election due by early 2016.